 - Always review your policy and all of the fine print before you sign.
 Your insurance company can only exercise the clause if it is called out in the policy.
 Therefore, make sure that you know what you are signing up for so that you completely understand your rights and responsibilities as an insured homeowner.

 - Your insurance company may become in control of repairs.
-If your policy does include the right to repair clause, it means that instead of paying you a settlement, your insurance company can elect to hire contractors to repair your property instead.
-Or, the contractors will be able to replace destroyed or significantly damaged items.
+Suppose your policy does include the right-to-repair clause.
+In that case, it means that instead of paying you a settlement, your insurance company can elect to hire contractors to repair your property instead.
+Or, the contractors will be able to replace destroyed or significantly damaged items instead of replacing them.

 - Second-Rate Repairs – When the contractor that an insurance company chooses for the repairs cuts corners or uses substandard equipment and materials, you wind up with a second-rate repair